vijethph/PlacementCell/README.md

 cd PlacementCell
 ```

-3. Modify the MongoDB URI in `server.js` file as per your DB configuration.
-Sign up for HackerEarth, retrieve an API key, and place it in `IDE.js` file inside `client/src/components` folder.
-Then import the required dependencies in project folder and `client` folders using
+3. Modify the MongoDB URI in `server.ts` file inside `src` folder as per your DB configuration.
+Sign up for HackerEarth, retrieve an API key, and put it in `codes.ts` file inside `src/routes` folder.
+Then import the required dependencies in both of these folders: `src` and `client`, using

 ```sh
 npm install